With the table of times gone by,

 The return of vegetables to the kitchen

-Louis in the vicinity of the Château de Versailles.
-This remarkable gardener (who is a lawyer converted to horticulture) develops, to the great pleasure of Her Majesty, techniques (manure to heat the soil, glass bells, windbreaks) allowing the picking of peas at all early spring and having lettuce and asparagus in the middle of winter.
-The sovereign is also a great fan of pears and La Quintinie, in order to satisfy him, cultivates around fifty varieties of pears in the vegetable garden.
+Louis XIV loved asparagus, artichokes and especially peas, but also salads, cucumbers and cauliflowers and in order to be able to enjoy his favorite vegetables at his convenience, he commissioned Jean-Baptiste de La Quintinie to create a vegetable garden near the Palace of Versailles.
+This remarkable gardener (who was a lawyer converted to horticulture) developed, to the great pleasure of His Majesty, techniques (manure to heat the soil, glass bells, windbreaks) allowing him to pick peas at the very beginning of spring and to have lettuce and asparagus in the middle of winter.
+The sovereign was also a great lover of pears and La Quintinie, in order to satisfy him, cultivated around fifty varieties of pears in the vegetable garden.

-Pleasure comes in sweets and drinks
+Pleasure comes to sweets and drinks

 Books and references on the table in the 17th century